 This is a nice way to open cold calls because not only does it focus on what the prospect cares most about, but it also makes you look less like a product-pushing salesperson, which can help reduce guardedness and objections.

-To see the power in this approach, we can look at how most salespeople open cold calls, and that is by using a product as a cold call opener, where they explain the product or service they sell.
+To see the power in this approach, we can look at how most salespeople open cold calls: by using a product as an opener, explaining the product or service they sell.
 If this salesperson used a product intro cold call opener, she might say something like:

 We provide a web-based PowerPoint content management system for storing slide decks stored in a central database.